 I am humbled that Perma-Chink Systems has become a ‘household’ name in the log home industry and is recognized for highest of quality.
 Our products grace the log houses of such noted Americans as former President Jimmy Carter, clothing designer Ralph Lauren, movie stars Tom Cruise, Olympic champion figure skater Kristi Yamaguchi, Nascar champion Dale Earnhardt (read the story here) and thousands of great American home owners.

 I am proud of my company, of my employees and our customers.
-Beginning with our 40th Anniversary, Perma-Chink Systems' new slogan is “Simply Unmatched”.
+Perma-Chink Systems has a slogan for our 40th anniversary - “Simply Unmatched”.

 By being engaged in best quality products and the best customer service, we will attain our goals and make great strides towards meeting our customers’ expectations for years to come.
 We raise a toast to the next 40 years of great products, service, and customers of Perma-Chink Systems.